Law & Order: Special Victims Unit season 17: Production

-Law & Order: Special Victims Unit was renewed for a seventeenth season on February 5, 2015, by NBC.
-Mariska Hargitay (Olivia Benson) had her contract renewed for season 17, as well as Ice-T (Det.
-Fin Tutuola).
+NBC renewed Law & Order: Special Victims Unit for a seventeenth season on February 5, 2015.
+Mariska Hargitay (Olivia Benson) had her contract renewed for season 17, as well as Ice-T (Fin Tutuola).
 It was announced in March 2015 that season seventeen would be show runner/executive producer Warren Leight's last season on the show: Leight signed a three-year deal with Sony Pictures Television that allowed him to work on SVU for one final season.
-Production on season seventeen started in late May 2015 on the two-hour season premiere, afterwards the cast and crew took a hiatus and resumed filming on August 21, 2015.
-Executive producer Leight shared via Twitter that star Mariska Hargitay would be directing an episode this season as well, tweeting "Of course Mariska will direct again this year.
+Production of season seventeen started in late May 2015 on the two-hour season premiere, afterwards the cast and crew took a hiatus and resumed filming on August 21, 2015.
+Executive producer Leight shared via Twitter that Hargitay would direct an episode, tweeting, "Of course Mariska will direct again this year.
 After 17 seasons, she's in a class of her own."
 Hargitay ultimately directed two episodes: "A Misunderstanding" and "Sheltered Outcasts."

 Storylines and cast changes

-It was announced at the end of the sixteenth season that star Danny Pino (who portrayed Detective Nick Amaro) would be departing the cast; however, the producers did not kill off his character, leaving open the possibility of a return.
+It was announced at the end of the sixteenth season that star Danny Pino (who portrayed Nick Amaro) would be departing the cast; however, the producers did not kill off his character, leaving open the possibility of a return.
 Leight said to The Hollywood Reporter on character departures, "I try to leave that door open.
 I would like to be able to bring [Pino] back.
 At this point, it depends on where he is and what he's doing and what the story needs.
 That's one of the advantages of not killing a character that you like."
-Warren Leight told TV Guide that season seventeen's theme would focus on change and transitions whereas last season (the sixteenth) focused on family; "it should be a year where wherever everyone starts at the beginning of the [season] is not where they end."
+Warren Leight told TV Guide that season seventeen's theme would focus on change and transitions whereas the sixteenth season focused on family; "it should be a year where wherever everyone starts at the beginning of the [season] is not where they end."
 Leight added that more character development would be in store for Raúl Esparza's ADA Barba and Peter Scanavino's Det.
-Carisi, as well as Benson (Hargitay) being promoted to Lieutenant.
+Carisi, as well as Benson (Hargitay) being promoted to lieutenant.

-Star Kelli Giddish (Detective Amanda Rollins), who gave birth to her first child in October 2015, had her character immersed in a pregnancy storyline.
-In the premiere episode, Rollins learns that she is pregnant, and tells Carisi and Benson of the news; however she also tells her co-workers that Amaro is not the father.
+Kelli Giddish (Amanda Rollins), who gave birth to her first child in October 2015, had her character immersed in a pregnancy storyline.
+In the premiere episode, Rollins learns that she is pregnant, and tells Carisi and Benson the news; however, she also tells her co-workers that Amaro is not the father.
 In the fifth episode, "Community Policing," it is revealed that Lt.
 Declan Murphy (Donal Logue) is the father of Rollins' baby.
 She gives birth to a healthy baby girl after the events of the ninth episode, "Depravity Standard".